Urhobos Once Spoke Great

 Part I

 I am Enemuadia, a young male eghele and wrestler, at home with my father, Bamon.
-His real name is Agbaimoni but no one calls him that unless there is something very serious happening.
+His real name is Agbaimoni but no one calls him that unless something very serious is happening.
 We are at home in Okunoho, Idjerhe.
-We are originally from Ọkuabude, Okpẹ, but my grandfather, Evugbemu, came here because where we now live is a nascent clan of Agbarha people from eastwards.
-Idjerhe is a new settlement of many opportunities.
+We are originally from Ọkuabude, Okpẹ.
+My grandfather, Evugbemu, came here because where we now live is a nascent clan of Agbarha people from eastwards in Urhoboland.
+Idjerhe is a new settlement offering many opportunities via the Ethiope River, fertile soil and its strategic location and connections to big market towns.
 We like it here.

 Evening time is with us, but sunset is still a couple of hours away.
-We have just finished eating amiedi r’isekpe and usi.
+We have just finished eating amiedi r’isekpe ve usi, snail banga soup and starch.
 Bamon often boasts he cooks the best amiedi in the world.
 At least two hundred people will testify to that.
 Fikiridie osemewomrena ojicheremamor!
+Because my father you see here is a great chef!

-Iriguvwedor, my mother, has gone away for weeks to do ọmiọwọ for the last of her four daughters, Akamoha, in Ọkuabude.
-I am the ubrevwiẹ and only son of my parents.
+Iriguvwedor, my mother, has gone away for weeks.
+She went to do ọmiọwọ, new baby carrying for the last of her four daughters, Akamoha, in Ọkuabude.
+I am the ubrevwiẹ, last born and only son of my parents.
 The meaning of my name is “this is how it is supposed to be.”
 My mother does not like that name my father gave me and calls me Ame, short for Amierhimẹ, the water of my soul.
 The water you are destined to drink at a river never flows past you.
 Nevertheless, marital politics is something I do not understand.
 It is too twisted and petty most of the time.
+My mother waited five births to have a son.

 My father is well into middle age, and his hair is greying but his lean tall body is still full of youthful strength.
-He is, however, known for his wisdom and directness; his truth can hurt but his humour is sure to make you roll on the ground with laughter.
+He is, however, better known for his wisdom and directness.
+His truth can hurt but also his humour is sure to make you roll on the ground with laughter.
 He is a true Urhobo patriot.
 Matters of Urhobo survival and flourishing concern him too much.
 Even though Idjerhe and Ọkuabude or their neighbours have fought no wars in my father’s lifetime, he has fought in eight different wars for Urhoboland.
 He never speaks about war or native medicine though.
+My father is stoic and never has anything to complain about.

-For thirty minutes or so after eating my father keeps silent as a habit.
-I guess silence and rest helps the food go to the right places in the body.
+For thirty minutes or so after eating my father keeps jis silence as a habit.
+I guess silence and rest helps the food go to the right places in our bodies.
 We sit in the centre of our clean sandy compound besides the well enjoying cool breeze.
-The tall trees that surround our compound catches any high breeze passing and shakes it downward towards us.
+The tall trees that surround our compound catches any high breeze passing above and shakes it downward towards us.
 Ghwo!
 Akpọvwerenọwo!
+Life is too sweet!

 “Bamono, were we the Urhobos more civilised than we are now?”